psschwei/apnea-trainer/README.md

 ## Description

-A command-line and graphical timer for apnea training sessions.
+A graphical timer for apnea training sessions.

 ## Features